-In the 1860s, American government reached an agreement with the Native American Cheyenne and Lakota tribes.
+In the 1860s, the American government reached an agreement with the Native American Cheyenne and Lakota tribes.
 According to this agreement, the Native American tribes owned the Black Hills area and white settlers were not allowed to inhabit the region.

 The U.S. government tried to stop these white settlers but failed.
 Then the government tried to buy the Black Hills area from the Native American tribes but they refused to sell their homeland.
 This finally led to a war with the Native American tribes on one side and the U.S. government on the other side.

-The Great Sioux War comprised of a number of battles and minor engagements between the two sides.
-On the U.S. army’s side, the major commanders involved in these battles included Brigadier General George Crook, Lieutenant Colonel George Armstrong Custer, Colonel Nelson A. Miles and Wesley Merritt.
+The Great Sioux War of 1876 comprised a number of battles and minor engagements between the two sides.
+On the U.S. army’s side, the major commanders involved in these battles included Brigadier General George Crook, Lieutenant Colonel George Armstrong Custer, Colonel Nelson A. Miles, and Wesley Merritt.

 The first battle of the war was the Battle of Powder River fought on March 17, 1876.
 In this battle, a U.S. army attacked a Cheyenne encampment and thus started the Great Sioux War.

-The famous Battle of Little Bighorn took place in June, 1876 resulting in a tragic defeat for the U.S. army in which nearly 270 U.S. soldiers died.
+The famous Battle of Little Bighorn took place in June 1876 resulting in a tragic defeat for the U.S. army in which nearly 270 U.S. soldiers died.

 The U.S. government won the war.
 Although the Native American tribes were defending their own homeland, they didn’t have as many resources and men as the U.S. army.
 And although the Native American tribes initially scored some victories, they were soon overwhelmed by the U.S. soldiers.

-On the other hand, a large population of the Lakota tribe was already living at Indian reservations and the U.S. government used this population to exert political pressure on the fighting Native Americans.
+On the other hand, a large population of the Lakota tribe was already living on Indian reservations and the U.S. government used this population to exert political pressure on the fighting Native Americans.

 After the Native American leaders surrendered to the U.S. government, the government officially took control of the land previously owned by the Sioux tribe.
 The government also established permanent Indian reservations where the Native American populations were forced to live.